 - 3 copies of data

 Consider these rules to be a base of your infrastructure management.
-It is not one’s traditional infrastructure, like office space, but it is vital nonetheless.
+It is not one’s traditional infrastructure, like office space, but vital nonetheless.
 These rules were created in order to ensure that there are enough copies, that these copies are stored in various ways, and that the copies are also stored separately.
 Following these three steps will ensure that at least one of the copies will be available in the unlikely event of a natural disaster or accident.

 Storing data can often times be just as important as protecting or encrypting it.
 By making sure these three steps fall into a data backup plan, your business will be protected all year long against all possible threats.